Jupkobe/web-projects/README.md

 ![todo-tailwind](https://github.com/Jupkobe/web-projects/assets/84783072/f4bc78f7-ef69-4775-9742-1dc67be4869a)

-You can try this on jupkobe-todo.vercel.app
+You can try this on https://jupkobe-todo.vercel.app

 ### Current Time (Tailwind CSS)